Daughters of the Moon: Zoe Reese

-Zoe is Catty's biological mother and a former Daughter of the Moon with the power of telekinesis.
+In the series, Zoe is Catty's biological mother and a former Daughter of the Moon with the power of telekinesis.
 She became frightened of her impending metamorphosis and turned to the Atrox, who promised her the gift of immortality.
 However, the Atrox sensed that her commitment was made out of fear and tricked her.
 Zoe had failed to ask for perpetual youth.
 From the moment she turned immortal, she was condemned to age for all of eternity.
 She first blamed Maggie for her misfortune but eventually comes to accept that her fate was due to her own lack of courage.
 As a follower, Zoe falls in love with Adamantis and gives birth to his child Atertra, later known as Catty.
-In order to protect her daughter from Regulators and from her destiny as heiress to the Secret Scroll, she abandons Catty on the side of a deserted highway after having Stanton remove her childhood memories.
-She then settles near Catty and watches over her without daring to reveal her presence, for fear that she would put her daughter in danger.
-Because she has done so much to protect Catty, Selene visits her in her dreams and welcomes her soul, offering her a second chance.
-Zoe accepts this offer after she has a discussion with Catty and leaves her body behind to become a spirit.